Otavie/weather-app/README.md

 - Open a pull request to this repository with a detailed description of your changes.

 ## Credits

-This app was developed by [Otavie Okuoyo](https://github.com/Otavie) and is licensed under the xxx.
+This app was developed by [Otavie Okuoyo](https://github.com/Otavie) and is under no licensed.
 The weather information is provided by the OpenWeatherMap API.

 ## Duration of Project

+Spent less than 20 hours, both days combined.

-### Date:
+## Date:

-March 17, 2023 to March 18, 2023
+Friday March 17, 2023 to Saturday March 18, 2023

-### Time:
-Spent less than 10 hour, both days combined.